-With a fraction of agents fully rational, and the remaining agents boundedly rational/optimal, we show that heterogeneity can enhance the internal propagation of equilibrium business cycle models.
+With a fraction of agents fully rational, and the remaining agents boundedly optimal, we show that heterogeneity can enhance the internal propagation of equilibrium business cycle models.
 The key insight is that boundedly rational agents react more strongly to innovations in real wages and interest rates that result from technology shocks.
 Because they have limited sophistication, their misspecified statistical models are not able to completely forecast how temporary shocks impact future endogenous variables.
-As a result, boundedly rational/optimal agents will fail to smooth consumption as much as a fully rational agent at the time the shock is realized.
+As a result, boundedly rational agents will fail to smooth consumption as much as a fully rational agent at the time the shock is realized.
 The internal propagation of the business cycle model is altered precisely because of the distinct individual behavior of boundedly rational agents.
-We demonstrate that a calibrated version of the business cycle model with heterogeneous expectations is able to fit U.S. quarterly data significantly better than the model under rational expectations, i.e. the real business cycle model.